khangpt2k6/CLION-Setup/README.md

 2. In the Services panel, expand the Docker section
 3. Navigate to the Containers list and find your ROS Melodic container
 4. Right-click on your container (in this case "ros-melodic-container") and select Browse Files
-5. CLion will open a file browser showing the complete file system of your Docker container